gost/gost.github.io/_posts/blog/2018-02-01-sensorthings-as-locationserver.markdown

 Result: Using the $expand operator on =HistoricalLocations/Locations ($expand=HistoricalLocations/Locations) The Trail of the Thing is returned (Location 1 and 2).

-In a client (mapping) application, we can use the actual position and trail to visualize the location/trail of the Things.
-Another option to get the actual position of the Thing is to use MQTT using a subscribe on topic 'Things1/Locations'.
+In a client (mapping) application, we can use the actual position and trail to visualize the location/trail of the Thing.
+Another option to get the actual position of the Thing is to use MQTT using a subscribe on topic 'Things(1)/Locations' and get push notifications when position changes.